ExpediaGroup/graphql-kotlin/docs/federated/federated-schemas.md

 and can be developed and run independently.

 `graphql-kotlin-federation` extends the functionality of `graphql-kotlin-schema-generator` and allows you to easily generate federated GraphQL schemas directly from the code.
-Federated schemas rely on a number of directives to instrument the behavior of the underlying graph.
-See the [Directives](federated-directives) documentation here to learn more about new directives.
-Once all the federated objects are annotated, you will also have to configure corresponding [FederatedTypeResolver]s that are used to instantiate federated objects and finally generate the schema using `toFederatedSchema` function ([link](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-federation/src/main/kotlin/com/expediagroup/graphql/federation/toFederatedSchema.kt#L34)).
+Federated schemas rely on a number of [new directives](federated-directives) to instrument the behavior of the underlying graph.
+Once all the federated objects are annotated, you will also have to configure corresponding
+FederatedTypeResolvers that are used to instantiate underlying federated objects and finally generate the schema using `toFederatedSchema` function ([link](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-federation/src/main/kotlin/com/expediagroup/graphql/federation/toFederatedSchema.kt#L34)).
+See [type resolution](type-resolution) for more details on how federated types are resolved.

 **In order to generate valid federated schemas, you will need to annotate both your base schema and the one extending it**.
 Federated Gateway (e.g. Apollo) will then combine the individual graphs to form single federated graph.